 - Using your handy needle-nose pliers (designated strictly for kitchen use), pull slowly upward on the bone, gently wiggling until it pulls free from the flesh.
 Repeat until the fillet is bone-free.

 Soak the Salmon

 - *Optional: We typically give the salmon a quick soak bath in water, lemon, and salt for 15-30 minutes before cooking.
-Doing this will reduce the “fishy” smell, slightly break down the connective tissues of the fish, reducing the cooking time, and it will help to preserve the healthy fish color.
+Doing this will reduce the “fishy” smell.
+It will also slightly break down the connective tissues of the fish, reducing the cooking time, and it will help preserve the healthy fish color.